Gap Year Work Exchange Programs

-Latin America is a bit more of an affordable alternative to the extremely expensive cities in Europe if you're craving a similar dose of vibrant culture.
+Latin America is a bit more of an affordable alternative to the costly cities in Europe if you're craving a similar dose of vibrant culture.
 Practice your Spanish and explore the great cities and historical landscapes while enjoying your work exchange abroad.

 On the other side of the hemisphere, Asia is steadily becoming the top destination for gappers around the world.
 With so many countries and cultures to choose from, the possibilities will suit everyone from the city slicker to penny pincher.
 If you're thinking of challenging yourself with a new language, Asia is one of the best choices available.

 The cost of your gap year work exchange depends largely on where you go and the organization you sign up with (if you do at all).
 Some programs may charge a fee in exchange for organizing and planning your work exchange.
-Other costs to take into consideration are your visa applications, plane tickets, transportation fees, side trips and excursions, meals, and phone and internet bills.
+Other costs to consider are your visa applications, plane tickets, transportation fees, side trips and excursions, meals, and phone and internet bills.

 Again, your housing depends on the program or work that you'll do while on your gap year work exchange.
-In some cases, you may be staying with a host family, and you may be living with roommates in others.
+You may be staying with a host family in some cases, and you may be living with roommates in others.
 Some work exchanges expect you to find your own housing, so plan accordingly!

 Finding a Job

 Programs and work opportunities abroad vary widely in all aspects, including the level of support offered.
 Certain programs will help participants every step of the way, while others demand a higher level of independence.
 If you are going abroad with a visa, passport, and the clothes on your back, you will have to be creative in planning your trip, finding work, and meeting people.

 Expand your network by joining a meetup group, connecting with others who have successfully found work exchange abroad, and looking through job boards for legitimate offerings.
 Here are tips on how to write a resume for any city in the world, and how to use your gap year to boost your resume later.